The Perfect White Lady

 Ueno favours a cobbler cocktail shaker over the Boston variation, for the next step.
 “The Boston cocktail shaker is much better for egg whites.
 It’s also good for ice-machine ice, which is soft and gets watery fast.
 However, I don’t think it goes well with the ice I use,” says Ueno.
 He favours very hard and pure ice produced in a factory just west of Tokyo.

 Fill two thirds of the cocktail shaker with ice.
 Add 45 mls of gin.
 Ueno suggests Beefeater or Tanqueray.

 Add 15 mls of Cointreau, followed by the juice.
 “I start from 15 mls (of lemon),” he says.
 “But I usually add 20, depending on how sour the juice is.
 In Japan, a cocktail-glass serve should be exactly 60 ml.
-I make gimlets that way, but not the White Lady.
+I make gimlets that way, but not the White Lady cocktail.
 For me, that technique doesn’t work.”

 When the balance tastes right, put the lid on and shake.
 Shake longer than you would for a gimlet or daiquiri, then pour into a cocktail glass.
 The perfect White Lady cocktail.
 Easy as that.

 Nicholas Coldicott has been writing about Japanese drinks and bars for over a decade.
 He's the former editor of Eat Magazine, former drink columnist for the Japan Times, and former contributing editor at Whisky Magazine Japan.